peteroupc/MailLib/api/com.upokecenter.mail.Message.md

 ### Message
     public Message(byte[] bytes)
-Initializes a new instance of the Message class.
+Initializes a new instance of the <code>Message</code>
+ class.
 Reads from the given byte array to initialize the message.

 **Parameters:**